Review: Transavia Offers Quality with Less Money

 Be careful with your carry-on when flying with Transavia.
 The limits are quite ordinary: 1 item weighting maximum 10kg is allowed with max. dimensions of 55 x 40 x 25.
-However, if the hand luggage is larger than 45 x 40 x 25 cm, it may end up to the airplane's cargo because overhead bins get easily full.
+However, if the hand luggage is larger than 45 x 40 x 25 cm, it may end up as the aeroplane's cargo because overhead bins get easily full.
 That is quite common will all airlines.

 Transavia is checking the weight of your hand luggage at Schiphol Airport.
-Be sure it does not weight more than 10 kilograms.
-If the luggage is too big and the plane is full, they will be asking you to check-in your hand luggage free of charge.
-Transavia seems to be really strict with their baggage policy.
+Be sure it does not weigh more than 10 kilograms.
+If the luggage is too big and the plane is full, they will be asking you to check in your hand luggage free of charge.
+Transavia seems to be strict with its luggage policy.

 Strict luggage policies are not uncommon among low-cost airlines.
-However, many low-cost airline allow one piece of hand luggage and also one small personal item.
+However, many low-cost airlines allow one piece of hand luggage and also one small personal item.
 Transavia does not offer free personal item but they didn't seem to have any strict control at the gate like Ryanair and Wizzair have, whereas their staffs check every single passenger meticulously before boarding.